forkspacer/docs/src/content/docs/reference/Resources/helm.md

 ### Migration

 Configure data migration behavior for workspace forking.
-When a workspace is forked with `migrateData: true`, the operator will migrate PersistentVolumeClaims (PVCs) from the source module to the destination module.
+When a workspace is forked with `migrateData: true`, the operator will migrate PersistentVolumeClaims (PVCs), Secrets, and ConfigMaps from the source module to the destination module.

 ```yaml
 migration: